Helander expected back for Rangers

 Midfielder Aaron Ramsey could make his first Rangers start since joining on loan from Juventus.

-"Filip has been training for a few weeks and will be involved," said manager Giovanni van Bronckhorst.

-"I am really happy for him after a spell out.
-Ramsey is fit to start, he is getting better and fresher every day.
+"So I think we have a level where he can start games.
+He will start.
+I am really happy for Filip that he can leave his injuries behind him.

+"Aaron has been doing well.
+He had more team sessions in training.
+He is getting better and fresher and the rhythm is coming back.
+So he will be starting.

 "We are travelling with a big squad, a few youngsters will travel also and hopefully they can feature during the game.

-"We want to compete in every competition, including the Scottish Cup.
+We want to compete in every competition, including the Scottish Cup.
 Our aim is always to win the cup."

 Ryan Jack missed Wednesday's 2-0 Scottish Premiership win against Hibernian, during which Leon Balogun came off injured.

-Van Bronckhorst revealed Balogun "had a scan and it was very positive, it wasn't as bad as we first thought" while Jack "will return to training this weekend".
+Van Bronckhorst revealed Balogun "had a scan which was very positive" while Jack "will return to training this weekend".
 However, Ianis Hagi, who has been ruled out for the rest of the season, will also miss the start of next term.

+"It's a cruciate ligament," Van Bronckhorst explained.
+"I have had the injury as well and it's between six to nine months."